Dioxins and dioxin-like compounds: In waste incineration

 Improvements and changes have been made to nearly all industrial sources to reduce PCDD/F production.
-In waste incineration, large amounts of publicity and concern surrounded dioxin-like compounds during the 1980s-1990s continues to pervade the public consciousness, especially when new incineration and waste-to-energy facilities are proposed.
+In waste incineration, large amounts of publicity and concern surrounded dioxin-like compounds during the 1980s–1990s continues to pervade the public consciousness, especially when new incineration and waste-to-energy facilities are proposed.
 As a result of these concerns, incineration processes have been improved with increased combustion temperatures (over 1000 °C), better furnace control, and sufficient residence time allotted to ensure complete oxidation of organic compounds.
-Incineration or "coprocessing" of municipal and solid industrial wastes in cement kilns is another proven source of PCDD/F compounds despite extreme high temperatures 1400 - 1500 °C, posing a risk in countries where coprocessing is increasingly employed as a primary waste management strategy if appropriate environmental monitoring and controls are not put in place.
-Ideally, an incineration process oxidizes all carbon to CO_{2} and converts all chlorine to HCl or inorganic chlorides prior to the gases passing through the temperature window of 400-700 °C where PCDD/F formation is possible.
-These substances cannot easily form organic compounds, and HCl is easily and safely neutralized in the scrubber while CO_{2} is vented to the atmosphere.
+Incineration or "coprocessing" of municipal and solid industrial wastes in cement kilns is another proven source of PCDD/F compounds despite extreme high temperatures of 1400 - 1500 °C, posing a risk in countries where coprocessing is increasingly employed as a primary waste-management strategy if appropriate environmental monitoring and controls are not put in place.
+Ideally, an incineration process oxidizes all carbon to and converts all chlorine to HCl|link=Hydrogen chloride or inorganic chlorides prior to the gases passing through the temperature window of 400-700 °C where PCDD/F formation is possible.
+These substances cannot easily form organic compounds, and HCl is easily and safely neutralized in the scrubber while is vented to the atmosphere.
 Inorganic chlorides are incorporated into the ash.

-Scrubber and particulate removal systems manage to capture some of the PCDD/F which forms even in sophisticated incineration plants.
+Scrubbers and particulate-removal systems manage to capture some of the PCDD/F that forms even in sophisticated incineration plants.
 These PCDD/Fs are generally not destroyed but moved into the fly ash.
 Catalytic systems have been designed which destroy vapor-phase PCDD/Fs at relatively low temperatures.
 This technology is often combined with the baghouse or SCR system at the tail end of an incineration plant.